rmsrosa/ChainPlots.jl/README.md

 # ChainPlot

-Plot visualization for [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl)'s neural networks composed with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain).
+Plot visualization and graph constructor for [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl)'s neural networks composed with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain).

 ## Description

 It implements a plot recipe for `Flux.Chain` using the recipe tool from [JuliaPlots/RecipesBase.jl](https://github.com/JuliaPlots/RecipesBase.jl).

-This new version also generates a [MetaGraph.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) from a `Flux.Chain`.
-The Plot recipe is now build from the generated `metagraph`.
+It also generates a [MetaGraph.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) from the `Flux.Chain`.
+The Plot recipe is built from the generated `metagraph`.

 This repository is for prototyping the recipe.
-There is currently no intention to make it a registered Julia package.
+It is not intended to become a registered Julia package.
 Instead, the aim is to PR it into [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl).

 Nevertheless, one is welcome to install it directly via github, use it, and contribute to improve it.